 For Milky Way photography, I recommend shooting at your widest aperture settings—f/2.8, for example.
 This will allow the most amount of light into the lens, and allow for a shorter exposure duration.

-If you’re taking a photo where you include some foreground interest in the frame, such as the tree in the image below, then f/2.8 is the magic spot.
-It’s just wide enough to allow plenty of light into the lens while providing a deep enough depth of field to get the foreground in relative focus too.
+If you’re taking a photo where you include some foreground interest, such as the tree in the image below, then f/2.8 is the magic spot.
+It’s wide enough to allow plenty of light into the lens while providing enough depth of field to get the foreground in relative focus.

 The 500 Rule

-The 500 Rule calculates the longest exposure time possible for Milky Way photography without capturing movement in the stars.
+The 500 Rule calculates the longest exposure time possible for Milky Way photography before the movement of stars starts to show.